-Association Role and Relationship with Honeywell Association's Position on Climate Issues and the Paris Agreement Membership Reviewed by HIPAC Advisory Board?
-Alignment with Paris Agreement Advancing Identification Matters (AIM) Advancing Identification Matters is a worldwide industry association for the automatic identification industry.
+Association5 Role and Relationship with Honeywell Association's Position Membership Reviewed by HIPAC Advisory Board?
+Alignment Advancing Identification Matters (AIM) Advancing Identification Matters is a worldwide industry association for the automatic identification industry.
 AIM provides unbiased information, educational resources and standards to providers and users of these technologies.
 No strong engagement or public statements on climate issues, no comment of support or opposition on the Paris Agreement.
 Climate is not a relevant subject matter for this trade association.
 Yes.
 Not Applicable.
 Advanced Biofuels Association (ABFA) ABFA supports and advocates for public policies that afford flexibility for the use of a variety of sustainable feedstocks and ensure viable advanced biofuels can compete.
 No public statements regarding Paris Agreement, but stated goals of GHG emissions reductions via advanced biofuels usage are consistent with Paris Agreement priorities; ABFA President Michael McAdams wrote in 2022, "advanced biofuels must deliver at least a 50 percent reduction in greenhouse gas emissions, and many deliver up to 80 percent - a stark contrast to first-generation biofuels like ethanol, which reduces carbon emissions by only 48 percent."
 Yes.
 Aligned.
 Aerospace Industries Association (AIA) AlA represents the aerospace and defense industry on policy and other matters.
-The government frequently seeks advice from AIA on issues, and AIA provides a forum for government and industry representatives to exchange views and resolve problems on non-competitive matters related to the aerospace and defense industry.
+The government frequently seeks advice from AlA on issues, and AlA provides a forum for government and industry representatives to exchange views and resolve problems on non-competitive matters related to the aerospace and defense industry.
 AIA has committed to a net-zero by 2050 target for the U.S. aviation sector's carbon emissions.
 Research did not uncover any explicit statement regarding the Paris Agreement.
 AIA is committed to reducing the impact its operations have on the environment.
-AIA sees Sustainable Aviation Fuels as a critical interim solution that can bridge the gap from now until when zero emission aircraft come to market.
+AIA sees sustainable aviation fuels (SAF) as a critical interim solution that can bridge the gap from now until when zero emission aircraft come to market.
 Advocate for coordinated federal investment in programs like Continuous Low Energy Emissions and Noise program.
 Supported 2020 EPA rule establishing greenhouse gas emissions standards for aircrafts.
-Yes.
-Aligned.
-Air- Conditioning, Heating & Refrigeration Institute (AHRI) AHRI is the major air-conditioning and refrigeration industry trade association that provides technical and policy advocacy in several key arenas for Fluorine Products.
-AHRI supports the Paris Agreement and efforts to phase down HFCs.
-AHRI also supported the Kigali Amendment and research showed no indication of any actions contrary to support of the Paris Agreement.
-Top lobbying efforts included legislation on energy efficiency, ratification of the Kigali Amendment, and climate policy.
 Yes.
 Aligned.